tlevine/medial_temporal_lobe/readme.md

     mtl [action] [url] [-ht] [--mtl-dir directory]

     -h  Help
-    -t  Tags, comma-separated
+    -t  Tags, comma-separated, allowed characters: [0-9_]

 For now, the only `action` is `add`.
 I might implement `remove` and `show` eventually.
-Also, for now the tags and help don't work; only the url does.
+So you might do something like this.

+    mtl add thomaslevine.com -h favorite_

 ## Technical stuff
 Medial Temporal Lobe depends on